Roger Federer Announces Retirement From Tennis

 Roger Federer is calling it a career.

-The 20-time men’s singles Grand Slam champion announced his retirement Thursday at 41 years old, saying next week’s Laver Cup in London will be his final ATP event.
+The 20-time men’s singles major champion announced his retirement Thursday at 41 years old, saying next week’s Laver Cup in London will be his final ATP event.

 “Tennis has treated me more generously than I ever would have dreamt, and now I must recognize when it is time to end my competitive career,” he said.